kyso-io/docker-kyso-in-awslinux/README.md

 # Kyso-cli for awslinux

 This repository contains scripts to configure and use the kyso-cli on an awslinux SO with docker containers.
+Check out [the documentation](https://docs.kyso.io/posting-to-kyso/kyso-command-line-tool/installation#docker) for more details.

 # Usage